SyedWaleed-X/ai-keystone-project/README.md

-# Project title : Employee and department Data API project
+# Project title : RAG-Powered Corporate API

-A REST API built with python, postgreSQL, and FASTAPI to manage employee data and departments for a corporate environment.
+A REST API built with python, postgreSQL, and FASTAPI.
+It has two purposes.
+To manage employee data and departments for a corporate environment and to answer questions using AI specifically based on context provided, using a RAG pipeline.

 # features

 The api can insert employees, fetch all employees, fetch one employee, sort employees by department id and minsalary.
 Data is consistent.
+And it provides a Q&A 'chat' endpoint which answers your questions using ai and rag pipeline based on your private knowledge base.
-Documentation is provided by FASTAPI, which is quite ntuitive and easy to use and understand.
+Documentation is provided by FASTAPI, which is quite intuitive and easy to use and understand.

 ## Tech Stack